AGImkeller/scIGD/README.md

    - The final stage involves the quantification of genes and typed alleles. *[Kallisto](https://www.kallistobus.tools/)*, an alignment-free tool for rapid transcript quantification, is utilized with the newly built donor-specific reference generated in the previous stage.

    - The resulting output is a count matrix, which provides expression levels for both genes and specifically typed alleles, enabling downstream analysis and exploration of gene and allele expression patterns.

-   - To harness the full analytical potential of the results, we have created an `R` package, *[SingleCellAlleleExperiment](https://github.com/AGImkeller/SingleCellAlleleExperiment)*.
-This package provides a comprehensive multi-layer data structure, enabling the representation of immune genes at various levels, including alleles, genes, and functional aspects.

 This workflow is designed to support both *10x* and *BD Rhapsody* data, encompassing amplicon/targeted sequencing as well as whole-transcriptome-based data, providing flexibility to users working with different experimental setups.